 Like Satellite NBN, Fixed Wireless NBN is designed primarily for regional locations that for reasons of distance cannot or will not be connected to fixed line (FTTP, FTTN or HFC Cable) NBN connections.

-Fixed Wireless NBN uses 4G LTE connectivity, essentially identical to the 4G LTE provided by mobile broadband providers with an NBN base station is designed to service a fixed number of premises within a single area.
+Fixed Wireless NBN uses 4G LTE connectivity, similar to the 4G LTE provided by mobile broadband providers.
+With Fixed Wireless, an NBN base station is designed to service a fixed number of premises within a single area.
 Because of that fixed number of premises, the throughput of a fixed wireless NBN connection should be more consistent than that of a mobile broadband connection.

 The fact that it utilises wireless technology still gives it scope for speeds to vary, especially depending on the other users connected to a base station, but it should be more reliable than mobile, where a large number of users may be connected at a given time.

 How fast is fixed wireless NBN?

 The quoted speeds for fixed wireless NBN services currently sit at three speed tiers: 12MBps down/1Mbps up, 25Mbps down/5Mbps upstream or 50Mbps down and 20Mbps upstream.
 The national broadband network has also announced that its 100/40Mbps speed tier will be available to fixed wireless customers from early 2018.
 As with any wireless technology, that’s a best case scenario where those figures are quoted as "up to" figures.
 For most within the fixed wireless NBN footprint this is likely to be a significant upgrade compared to any other available current alternatives.

 Where is fixed wireless NBN available?